About the Poverty-Environment Initiative

 With both financial and technical support, UNDP and UN Environment assist government decision-makers and a wide range of other stakeholders to manage the environment in a way that improves livelihoods and leads to sustainable growth.
 The Initiative works with key government partners to raise awareness, influence policy making and strengthen the mainstreaming of poverty-environment into budget processes, sector programmes and sub-national planning.
 The overall aim is to bring about lasting institutional change and to catalyse key actors to increase investment in pro-poor environmental and natural resource management.

-- UNDP-UNEP Poverty-Environment Initiative was formally launched in 2005 and significantly scaled-up in 2007 by the UN Environment Governing Council.
+- UNDP-UN Environment Poverty-Environment Initiative was formally launched in 2005 and significantly scaled-up in 2007 by the UN Environment Governing Council.

-- The Initiative works in Africa, Asia-Pacific, Europe and CIS and Latin America and the Caribbean.
+- The Initiative works in Africa, Asia-Pacific, Europe and the Commonwealth of Independent States and Latin America and the Caribbean.

 - It operates through a global Facility, four regional teams and the Poverty-Environment Initiative country teams.

-- Phase II (2013–2017) saw the implementation of new poverty-environment mainstreaming projects in an additional five countries.
+- Phase II (2013–2017) of the Initiative saw the implementation of new poverty-environment mainstreaming projects in an additional five countries.